uswds/uswds-for-designers/README.md

 This is the repo for the Government Wide Pattern Library asset files.
-The purpose of this repository is to create open source design files based on the components created in the main Government Wide Pattern Library projedct.
+The purpose of this repository is to create open source design files based on the components created in the main Government Wide Pattern Library project [https://github.com/18F/govt-wide-patternlibrary](https://github.com/18F/govt-wide-patternlibrary).

 ### Public domain